aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 np.linalg.norm(emb, ord=2)
 ```

     0.99999994

-Now that we have a basic understanding of obtaining sentence embeddings, let's dive into a practical example.
-We'll compute embeddings for two sentences and then measure their cosine similarity.
+Next we'll compute embeddings for two sentences and then measure their cosine similarity.

-## Compute two embeddings and measure their cosine similarity
+## Cosine similarity

-To facilitate this process, we'll use a helpful function that can be expanded upon in the future.
+In order to compute embeddings, we'll use a helpful function that can be expanded upon in the future.
 For now, it only removes any carriage returns and line feeds from the input text:

 ```python
 def get_embedding(text, normalize=True):